ZichaoXiong/Recession/README.md

 ![id_hmm](graph/id_hmm.png)

-The identification accuracy of factor model is 0.8913.
+The identification accuracy of factor model is 0.9444.
+It is a really nice performance but requires training the model each time a new data is available.
+We hope to develope a more once-and-for-all method of identifying recessions.

 ### 2.2 Machine Learning Method